NishantGadihoke/nishantgadihokecom/content/work/oswald-labs.md

 # About the project

-I co-founded [Oswald Labs](https://oswaldlabs.com) with [Anand Chowdhary](https://anandchowdhary.com) in 2016 with the aim of creating technology which was accessible to everyone.
+I co-founded [Oswald Labs](https://oswaldlabs.com) with [Anand Chowdhary](https://anandchowdhary.com) and [Mahendra Singh Raghuwanshi](https://www.facebook.com/ermahendrar) in 2016 with the aim of creating technology which was accessible to everyone.
 Over the past few years, running this startup has taken up the majority of my time.
 Being a research-driven company, caring about user experience and building empathy is key to shaping our products.

 While it is not possible to explain the nuances of this mega-project within the scope of this webpage, you can scroll down to read a brief description of each of the products we are currently working on.